Everything You Need to Know About Pet Dental Care

 Toys

-There are dental toys available which have grooves, rubber knobs, and nylon bristles.
-Though not as effective as brushing, these toys will help rub off soft plaque.
+There are dental toys available with grooves, rubber knobs, and nylon bristles.
+While they are not as effective as brushing, these toys can help rub off soft plaque and support overall dental health.
+They also encourage chewing, which keeps pets mentally engaged and can make dental care feel more like play than a chore.

 Brushing

 Brush your pet’s teeth in a calm and relaxed setting.
-Learning your pet to brush their teeth is often a process, and should be done in a positive and force free way.
-Some pets will only let you lift their lip the first time, others will let you brush all their teeth.
-Make sure to keep looking at your pet, and go at their pace.
-If you have a puppy or kitten, it is advised to start practicing by looking in their mouth (and brushing if you wish to do this), as soon as you can.
+Teaching your pet to accept tooth brushing is often a gradual process and should always be done in a positive and force free way.
+Some pets may only allow you to lift their lip at first, while others may be comfortable with a full brush straight away.
+Always watch your pet’s body language and go at their pace.
+If you have a puppy or kitten, it is best to start practising early by gently looking inside their mouth and introducing brushing if you choose to do so.

 Veterinary dental care